 Unfortunately, videos are still underutilized which is a real shame.
 Furthermore, it is probably the most engaging format you have at your disposal.
 There is simply nothing better that can grab people’s attention.

-Start using these videos to enrich content on your blog.
-Use them as attention grabbers for the visitors coming to your site.
-If you do everything properly, you will be able to boost your web traffic tenfold improving positions of your pages and with it, the profit of your company.
+And to grab more eyeballs, you can utilize YouTube as a platform to host your attention-grabbing videos.
+If you optimize the video for the platform properly, you will be able to boost your web traffic tenfold improving the positions of your pages and with it, the profit of your company.